-Multi-institutional teams must submit one application from a designated lead institution with all other team members proposed as subawardees.
-Multi-institutional teams must ensure that more funding is requested for the lead institution than for any other entity.
+Multi-institutional teams may submit one application from a designated lead institution with all other team members proposed as subrecipients.

-DOE National Laboratories, other Federal agencies, and another Federal agency's FFRDCs2 may be proposed as subawardees.
-Note that the value of any such proposed subaward may be removed from any such prime award: DOE may make separate awards to Federally-affiliated institutions.
+DOE National Laboratories, other Federal agencies, and another Federal agency's FFRDCs1 may be proposed as subrecipients.
+Note that the value of any such proposed subaward may be removed from any such prime award: DOE may make separate awards to Federally affiliated institutions.